traitecoevo/APD/.github/ISSUE_TEMPLATE/new-trait-suggestion.md

 ---
 name: New trait suggestion
-description: Suggest a new trait to add to the AusTraits Plant Dictionary (APD)
+about: Make a suggestion for a new trait
-title: ["Trait suggestion"]
+title: '["Trait suggestion"]'
-labels: ["new_trait"]
+labels: ''
-assignees:
-  - ehwenk
+assignees: ehwenk

 ---

 body: